 Service levels and what stays out of scope

-According to the Office of the Privacy Commissioner of Canada, organizations must safeguard personal information under PIPEDA, and a managed contract should spell out who owns that duty.
+According to the Office of the Privacy Commissioner of Canada, organizations must safeguard personal information under PIPEDA.
+A managed agreement should spell out who owns that duty.
 At Fusion Computing, the service level for a 50-person company is a 1-hour response target on P1 issues and a 4-hour on-site response, written into the agreement.

 Knowing what’s out of scope matters as much as what’s in.
 The monthly fee covers labour, monitoring, and the managed stack.
 It does not cover hardware and software you buy, which we provision at cost, or one-off projects like an office move or a Microsoft 365 tenant migration, which get quoted on their own.